Codeprogrammers/codecraft-init-script/README.md

  * This should be set to the directory location where all files pertaining to your Minecraft server will be stored.
  * Since this is a path variable and not a directory variable, this can point to wherever you like.
  * For example: `/mnt/codecraft`
- * Where `$BUILD` is the name of the folder of the current version of Bukkit or vanilla you're running, as stated previously in the `$BUILD` variable above.

 * **WORLD_DIR**
  * This is the name of the folder where your worlds will be located.